 ...
 (4075, 680)

-The resulting spectra indicate the presence of high heterogeneity in the data
+The observation of the resulting spectra clearly indicates the presence of high heterogeneity in the data

 plotsp(Xp, wl; size = (500, 300), nsamp = 30, xlabel = "Wavelength (nm)").f

-that is confirmed by the highly clustered pattern observed in the PCA score space (related to the forages and feed considered)
+which is confirmed by the highly clustered pattern observed in the PCA score space (related to the various types of materials analyzed)

-In this example, the split of the total data is already provided in the dataset (variable Y.test, given at the Paris prediction-challenge), but other splitting could be done a posteriori by ad'hoc sampling
+In this illustration, the split of the total data is the one given at the Paris prediction-challenge (variable Y.test in the dataset), but any other splitting could be chosen by ad'hoc sampling.

 freqtable(Y.test)